k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Upgrade/Fabric_Space_Upgrade.md

    ```

 2. Confirm that Fabric is functioning as expected following the rollback:
-   - Generate/Run a code on the web and verify its functionality.
+   - Generate and run code on the web and verify its functionality.

 3. Confirm that the application is functioning as expected following the rollback.